Schisandra: planting, berry harvest and care

 4. Water with a fine spray.

-5. Place the pot under a cold frame in a bright location but out of direct sunlight.
+5. Place the pot under a cold frame, in a bright spot but out of direct sunlight.

-6. Continue to water regularly so the substrate stays moist but not waterlogged.
+6. Keep watering regularly so substrate remains moist but not waterlogged.

 Association

-As Schisandra prefers shaded positions and rich, cool soil, it will fit perfectly in a woodland garden.
-You can recreate a natural-looking scene by planting alongside decorative-leaved plants such as the ferns, Paris polyphylla, Brunnera macrophylla… Also enjoy dense, groundcover foliage of Pachysandra!
-For delicate flowerings, choose Geranium nodosum, corydalis, astrantias, Solomon’s seal, bleeding hearts… You can include grasses such as woodrushes, sedges, Hakonechloa macraAlso discover the superb Cornus canadensis, a groundcover dogwood that offers large, beautiful white flowers made of four bracts, and decorative foliage that turns red in autumn.
+As Schisandra likes shady positions and rich, cool soil, it will fit perfectly in an understorey garden.
+You can recreate a beautiful natural scene by planting beside it plants with decorative foliage, such as the ferns, Paris polyphylla, Brunnera macrophylla… Also enjoy the dense, groundcover foliage of Pachysandra!
+For their delicate flowerings, choose Geranium nodosum, corydalis, astrantias, Solomon’s seal, bleeding-heart… You can include grasses such as luzulas, carex, Hakonechloa macraAlso discover the superb Cornus canadensis, a groundcover dogwood offering large, beautiful white flowers formed of four bracts, and decorative foliage that turns red in autumn.

-Inspiration for planting Schisandra in a woodland garden
+Inspiration to plant Schisandra in an understorey garden

-Schisandra is a liana that integrates perfectly into woodland gardens!
-You can pair it with other plants that enjoy cool, shaded conditions.
-Here, in order, Paris polyphylla, Geranium nodosum, Schisandra grandiflora (photo Peganum), Polygonatum odoratum, and Brunnera ‘Jack Frost’
+Schisandra is a liana that fits perfectly into understorey gardens!
+You can pair it with other plants that enjoy cool, shady conditions.
+Here, from left to right: Paris polyphylla, Geranium nodosum, Schisandra grandiflora (photo Peganum), Polygonatum odoratum, and Brunnera ‘Jack Frost’

 You can also pair Schisandra with other climbing plants.
-Discover for example Akebia quinata, which offers attractive, finely divided, light-green foliage and an unusual spring flowering.
+Discover, for example, Akebia quinata, which offers pretty, finely divided, light-green foliage and an unusual spring flowering.
 Its berries are edible!
-You can also plant clematis, which, like Schisandra, appreciate having their base in shade and the rest of the foliage in sun.
-Also discover Kadsura japonica, another Asian climber in the same style as Schisandra.
+You can also plant clematis, which, like Schisandra, appreciate having their base in shade while the rest of the foliage is in sun.
+Also discover Kadsura japonica, another Asian climbing plant in the same vein as Schisandra.

-You can associate Schisandra with trees and bushes that it can climb.
-Plant at base of fruit tree and train into its canopy.
-Also make use of bushes with edible fruit!
-You can pair it with persimmon, pawpaw, raspberries, mulberries, blue honeysuckle, Lycium barbarum (which produces Goji berries!)… Pair it with plants that, like it, produce unusual, medicinal and highly nutritious berries.
+You can associate Schisandra with trees and bushes on which it can climb.
+Plant it at the base of a fruit tree and let it climb into the canopy.
+Also take advantage of fruit-bearing bushes!
+You can pair it with persimmon, pawpaw, raspberries, mulberries, blue honeysuckle, Lycium barbarum (which produces goji berries!)… Combine it with plants that, like it, produce unusual, medicinal and highly nutritious berries.

-Do not hesitate to plant perennials at its feet.
-This will also help shade Schisandra’s base and keep soil cool – all it needs!
-Enjoy for example hardy geraniums, heucheras or hostas…
+Feel free to plant perennials at its base.
+This will also help shade the base of Schisandra and keep soil cool – everything it needs!
+Enjoy, for example, hardy geraniums, heucheras or hostas…

 Useful resources